Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: SDP relaxations of the clique number

 Another line of work considered the \emph {sum of squares (SOS)} hierarchy of SDPs, also known as the \emph{Lasserre-Parrilo hierarchy}.
 In the context of the clique number problem, these relaxations, denoted by $SOS_{2t} (G)$ where $t$ is the degree of the hierarchy, are defined as follows.
 Let $\mathcal{P}(V)$ be the collection of all subsets (power set) of $V$, and let $\mathcal{P}_{t} = \left\{ I \in \mathcal{P}(V) \,|\, |I| \leq t \right\}$ and $\mathcal{P}_{=t} = \left\{ I \in \mathcal{P}(V) \,|\, |I| = t \right\}$ denote the subsets of $V$ with at most $t$ and exactly $t$ elements, respectively.
 For $y \in \mathbb{R}^{\mathcal{P}_{2t}}$, we define the \emph{moment matrix} of $y$ $M_t(y) \in \mathbb{R}^{\mathcal{P}_t \times \mathcal{P}_t}$ by $ M_t(y)_{IJ} = y_{I \cup J}$ where $I, J \in \mathcal{P}_t(V)$.
 We also denote by $\mathcal K$ the set of all cliques of $G$.
 Then the SOS hierarchy is given by

-In the average-case setting of $\mathcal G(\frac{1}{2}, n)$ \cite {DM15, RS15, HKP15} established that the same $\Omega (\sqrt {n})$ lower bound for the $SOS_4$ relaxation of the clique number as for the corresponding Lovasz-Schrijver relaxation.
-Ultimately \cite {BHK+19} established in this setting the same bound for any constant degree of the SOS hierarchy.
+In the average-case setting of $\mathcal G(\frac{1}{2}, n)$, reference \cite {BHK+19} established an $\Omega (\sqrt {n})$ lower bound for the SOS relaxation of any constant degree for the clique number problem (see also earlier work \cite {DM15, RS15, HKP15} focusing on the $SOS_4$ relaxation).

 A \emph{stable set} of a graph $G = (V,E)$ is a subset $S\subset V$ such that no two nodes in $S$ have an edge between them.
 The size $\alpha(G)$ of the largest stable set of $G$ is called the independence or stability number of $G$.
 The \emph{Lov\'{a}sz $\upvartheta$ function}, which can be also formulated as an SDP, is a convex relaxation of $\alpha(G)$.
-Note that for a complement graph $\bar G$, $\alpha(G)= \omega (\bar G) $, and Lov\'{a}sz $\upvartheta$ represents the first and weakest degree of the SOS hierarchy, i.e., $\upvartheta(G) = SOS_2(\bar{G}) $ (see, e.g., Sec 4.1.3 in \cite {Gvozd}).
+Note that for a complement graph $\bar G$, $\alpha(G)= \omega (\bar G) $, and Lov\'{a}sz $\upvartheta$ represents the first and weakest degree of the SOS hierarchy, i.e., $\upvartheta(G) = SOS_2(\bar{G}) $ (see, e.g., Section 4.1.3 in \cite {Gvozd}).

 Since the Paley graphs are self-complementary, $\omega (G_p) = \alpha (G_p)$.
-The following classic upper bound $\alpha (G_p)\leq \sqrt {p}$ is realized by the $SOS_2(G_p)$ relaxation of the Paley graph clique problem (Theorem 13.14 in \cite{Bol01} and Theorem 8 in \cite{Lov79}), but the current state-of-the-art upper bound $HP(G_p)$ in \cite{HP21} has a tighter constant prefactor.
-Numerical experiments in \cite {MMP19} show that the Lovasz $\upvartheta$ relaxation with additional nonnegativity constraints sometimes improves on $HP(G_p)$.
+The classic upper bound $\alpha (G_p)\leq \sqrt {p}$ is realized by the $SOS_2(G_p)$ relaxation of the Paley graph clique problem (Theorem 13.14 in \cite{Bol01} and Theorem 8 in \cite{Lov79}), but the current state-of-the-art upper bound $HP(G_p)$ in \cite{HP21, DBSW21} has a tighter constant prefactor.
+Numerical experiments in \cite {MMP19} show that the Lovasz $\upvartheta$ relaxation with respect to appropriately chosen local subgraphs of $G_p$ with additional Schrijver’s nonnegativity constraints often improves on $HP(G_p)$; see also \cite{kunisky2023spectral}.

-Recent work revisited the higher-degree SOS relaxations in the deterministic worst-case context of the Paley graphs.
-Specifically, for $q=p$ prime, reference \cite{KY22} presented evidence suggesting that $SOS_4(G_p)$ may scale as $O(p^{\frac{1}{2}-\epsilon})$ for small $\epsilon>0$ and proved that these values are at least $\Omega (p^{\frac{1}{3}})$.
+Recent work revisited the higher-degree SOS relaxations in the deterministic context of the Paley graphs.
+Specifically, for $q=p$ prime, reference \cite{KY22} presented numerical experiments suggesting that $SOS_4(G_p)$ may scale as $O(p^{\frac{1}{2}-\epsilon})$ for some $\epsilon>0$ and proved that these values are at least $\Omega (p^{\frac{1}{3}})$.